 The size of the hazardous waste label is also of prime importance.
 The size of the tag must be at least 4” x 4”, so it is visible.
 The color, border, and style of the label must be ensured in a way that it is noticeable and grabs everyone’s attention.

-Besides, the placement of the label must be at an entirely visible place.
+Besides, the placement of the label must be in an entirely visible place.
 It must not be covered by other items or anything on a container.

 Furthermore, the label must be visible to the workers and inspectors, so utmost care is taken in this regard.

 Hazardous waste can be the cause of multiple problems.
 So, it is essential to able it properly.
-It will help in its proper disposal and safety of everyone around.
-Get your product labels quote from the MR Labels today.
+It will help in its proper disposal and the safety of everyone around.
+We can help you with your label printing services in Chicago.
+Get your product label quote from the M&R Label today.